Construction at Beaver County cracker plant stops due to COVID-19 concerns

 MONACA, Pa.
-(WKBN) – A major construction project in Beaver County, Pennsylvania is coming to a halt.
+(WYTV) – A major construction project in Beaver County, Pennsylvania is coming to a halt.

 Union leaders say Shell is temporarily stopping work at the cracker plant in Monaca after workers raised concerns about the potential spread of COVID-19.
 There are about 8,500 workers there.